Frequently Asked Questions

 - July 15: Recommended application submission date.
 Not an official deadline.

 - October 15 at 11:59 p.m.
-(Pacific Standard Time): AMCAS applications accepted until this time.
+(Eastern Standard Time): AMCAS applications accepted until this time.
 No extensions are considered under any circumstance.

 - December 1 at 11:59 p.m.
 (Pacific Standard Time): Secondary application and fee are due.
 No extensions are considered under any circumstances.

 I am a current applicant to the Elson S. Floyd College of Medicine.
 May I speak to someone in the admissions office regarding my application?

 Do you require a secondary application?

 Yes, applicants who meet the requirements to receive a secondary application will be invited to submit a secondary application.
 Take the time to review the desired criteria before submitting your AMCAS application; there are no exceptions made to these requirements and your AMCAS application is not reviewed if you do not meet these.
 The secondary application is required for further consideration.

 Is there an additional charge?